Locietta/Locietta/README.md

 ### About me

 - CS@**ZJU**
+  - Differentiable Rendering | GPU Parallel Compute | Solar Thermal Energy
 - Coding for fun, and for free.
-- Doing things in a geek way.
-Everything we have is composable and can be customized!
+- Everything we have is composable and can be customized!
 - 🌱 C++ for Graphics, Python for LLM, Rust for Fun.
 - ⭐ Dreaming to be an individual **Game Developer**